Bumrungrad International Hospital: History

 Bumrungrad International Hospital was established as a 200-bed facility on 17 September 1980 with an investment of 90 million baht.
 Bumrungrad is Southeast Asia's largest private hospital.
 As a regional referral centre for specialty medicine, it is one of the world's popular medical tourism destinations.
-The majority shareholders in the hospital are Bangkok Dusit Medical Services; Bangkok Insurance Public Company Limited; Bangkok Bank Public Company Limited; and the Sophonpanich family.
+The majority shareholders in the hospital are Thai NVDR Co., Ltd.; Bangkok Insurance Public Company Limited; Bangkok Bank Public Company Limited; and the Sophonpanich family.

 Management and organisation

 The hospital employs more than 4,800 persons including 1,200 physicians and dentists and 900 nurses.